Midea partners CGCL to drive innovative solution in Nigeria - Businessday NG

-Midea, one the the global leaders in home appliances, recently relaunched in Nigeria with a Dealers’ Conference themed “Powering Progress.”
+Midea, one the global leaders in home appliances, recently relaunched in Nigeria with a Dealers’ Conference themed ‘Powering Progress.’

 The event organised in partnership with Care Global Consumer Limited (CGCL) in Lagos brought together over 70 dealers from across Nigeria, along with representatives from major media outlets and influencers, to showcase Midea’s latest innovations and reinforce its market presence.